 With challenges like visiting sponsor booths, posting photos with a conference hashtag, answering questions about keynote speakers, and finding attendees who share the same interests, scavenger hunts can be an extremely effective tool in increasing attendee and exhibitor engagement.

 With scavenger hunt technology, event planners can work with experts to create a program that uses QR codes and photos to increase interaction between attendees.
-Whether your goal is to increase brand awareness, engage your attendees in a unique way, or to simply offer a fun activity for your event-goers, scavenger hunts are a unique networking game for your conference, annual convention, or large-scale corporate event.
+Whether your goal is to increase brand awareness, engage your attendees in a unique way, or simply offer a fun activity for your event-goers, scavenger hunts are a unique networking game for your conference, annual convention, or large-scale corporate event.

 How does something like a conference scavenger hunt work?
 It’s easy!
 Your participants will download a scavenger hunt app via a link you send out.
 They can then see an entire list of different challenges relating to the event.
 For each challenge that they complete, they earn points, which eventually add up towards a prize.
 Challenges could include things like:

-- Answer a multiple choice question about the keynote speaker
+- Answer a multiple-choice question about the keynote speaker

 - Share a team photo on social media with the hashtag [insert conference hashtag]